blockchain-unica/social-good/Categories/Financial_Inclusion/alice.md

 Alice is based on the Ethereum blockchain.
 The information about the projects, such as their impact data, are store in an immutable and public way.
 On the contrary, sensitive information are stored offchain and encrypted.
 The funds allocated to a project is managed by smart contracts.

+The code for the smart contracts used can be found [here](https://github.com/alice-si/contracts)